(Translate this site)

 Our front end lowered, and I saw the ground rushing up at us.
 And I think I screamed too.
 For no car was supposed to ever, ever be this far above the ground: I don't care what your excuse was.

 This was scarier than my mountain jump, due to the lack of tree tops to welcome me.
-And maybe the greater speed as well.
+And maybe because of the greater speed as well.

 I felt somebody shaking me-- it was Dennis.
 He was yelling something at me too.